lizmat/IRC-Client/DESIGN/01-main.md

 Emitted when the IRC client is started.
-Useful for doing setup work, like initializing database connections, etc. Note: this event will fire only once, even if the client reconnects to the server numerous times. *IMPORTANT:* when this event fires, there's no guarantee we event started a connection to the server, let alone connected successfully.
+Useful for doing setup work, like initializing database connections, etc. Note: this event will fire only once, even if the client reconnects to the server numerous times.
+Note that unlike most events, this event does *not* receive a Message Object.
+**IMPORTANT:** when this event fires, there's no guarantee we even started a connection to the server, let alone connected successfully.

 ## `irc-connected`